thieu1995/mealpy/README.md

 ### Multitask class (Multitask solving)

-We also build a dedicated class, Multitask, that can help you run several different scenarios.
+We also build a dedicated class, Multitask, that can help you run several scenarios.
 For example:

 1. Run 1 algorithm with 1 problem, and multiple trials
 2. Run 1 algorithm with multiple problems, and multiple trials